jhund/filterrific/doc/meta.md

 -------------------

 1. Update code and commit it.
-2. Add entry to CHANGELOG:
+2. Add entry to CHANGELOG and commit it:
    * h1 for major release
    * h2 for minor release
    * h3 for patch release